-Planning Obligations (S106 agreements) are legal agreements which allow the Council to secure funds to pay for essential services or infrastructure needed as a result of new development.
+Planning Obligations, also known as S106 agreements, are legal agreements which allow the Council to secure funds.
+They pay for essential services or infrastructure needed as a result of new development.

-With the introduction of the Harrow Community Infrastructure Levy (CIL), the Council will now fund strategic infrastructure through the levy.
+With the introduction of the Harrow Community Infrastructure Levy (CIL), the Council funds strategic infrastructure.

-Planning obligations will still be used to secure affordable housing and to mitigate site specific impacts.
+Planning obligations will still be used to secure affordable housing and to alleviate site specific impacts.

-This supplementary planning document has been prepared to clearly set out the Council's approach, policies and procedures in the use of planning obligations in relation to the Harrow CIL.
+This supplementary planning document clearly sets out the Council's approach, its policies, and procedures regarding planning obligations to the Harrow CIL.

-The draft Supplementary Planning Documents was available for comment between 11 July 2013 - 5 September 2013 and was subsequently adopted by Cabinet on 17 October 2013.
+The draft Supplementary Planning Documents were available for comment between 11 July 2013 - 5 September 2013.
+They were subsequently adopted by Cabinet on 17 October 2013.

 Request a copy

 You can purchase a professionally bound copy of the Supplementary Planning Documents for £10 including postage and packaging.
 To request a copy, please contact us using the details at the end of the page.

-Supplementary Planning Documents (SPD) are used to provide further detail and guidance on the implementation of policies and proposals contained in Local Development Documents.
+Supplementary Planning Documents (SPD) are used to provide further details on the implementation of Local Development Documents.

 While SPDs are not statutory documents, they are material considerations when assessing planning applications.